 Can I join USG immediately or do I need to wait until the next semester or next year?

 You can get involved immediately by contacting your Class President to inquire on ways you can contribute to the current initiatives.
 Our USG General Council meetings are open to all members of the public.
 If you wish to run for an elected position, please monitor the USG website for election information or contact the Elections & Credentials Chair.

 Do I need to be studying something like political science or have a certain major to join USG?

 How can I arrange for a representative from USG to come in and speak to my organization?

-To arrange for a representative from USG to speak to your organization, please contact any one of our e-board members listed in our directory.
+To arrange for a representative from USG to speak to your organization, please contact any one of our Executive Board Members listed in our directory.

-USG gets its money from student activity fees.
-In turn, this money goes back into funding events and initiatives that reward you is various ways.
-For all other questions, please contact Vice President of Financial Affairs Miracle Vansiea ( firstname.lastname@example.org).
+USG receives its funding from student activity fees.
+40% of the student activity fee is allocated to USG and the remaining 60% is given to STAR.
+In turn, this money goes back into funding events and initiatives that reward you in various ways.
+For all other questions, please contact Vice President of Financial Affairs, Michaela Hughbanks, at firstname.lastname@example.org.